charlie0129/batt/README.md

 `batt` can effectively alleviate this problem by limiting the battery charge level.
 It can be used to set a maximum charge level.
 For example, you can set it to 80%, and it will stop charging when the battery reaches 80%.

+## Features

+`batt` tried to keep as simple as possible.
+Charging limiting is the only thing to care about for most users:

+- Limit battery charge, with a lower and upper bound, like ThinkPads.
+[Docs](#limit-battery-charge)

+However, if you are nerdy and want to dive into the details, it does have some advanced features for the computer nerds out there :)

+- Control MagSafe LED (if present) according to charge status.
+[Docs](#control-magsafe-led)
+- Cut power from the wall (even if the adapter is physically plugged in) to use battery power.
+[Docs](#enabledisable-power-adapter)
+- It solves common sleep-related issues when controlling charging.
+[Docs1](#preventing-idle-sleep) [Docs2](#disabling-charging-before-sleep)

 ## How is it different from XXX?

 **It is free and opensource**.
 It even comes with some features (like idle sleep preventions and pre-sleep stop charging) that are only available in paid counterparts.
 It comes with no ads, no tracking, no telemetry, no analytics, no bullshit.
 It is open source, so you can read the code and verify that it does what it says it does.